PaloAltoNetworks/iac-scan-rules/README.md

 Once the rules are written and added to the repective directory & the build is successful on the local machine, then you can go ahead and push your changes.

 Create Pull Request with the respective changes in new branch to be merged with master.
 Once approved by PANW, it will be available for use publicaly.

+### Is there any guide on how to write policy?

+Yes, Please go [here](src/main/resources/content/) for step wise documentation on how to write a policy with rule and merge it.

 ### For full documentation on rules and supported rules
 [Prisma Public Cloud IaC Scan Policies](https://iacscanapidoc.redlock.io/content)